 Recycling Division collects live Christmas trees as part of the yard

 waste collection service.
 Un-flocked trees will be collected

-December 26th through January 15th.
+December 26th through mid-January.
 Preparing the tree for curbside

 Remove all ornaments, wires and decorations from the